Single women in the Middle Ages: Demographics

-Medieval Europe
+Late Medieval Europe

 In medieval Europe, there was a geographic contrast in the proportions of single women.
 In England in 1377, about one-third of adult women were single women.
 In Florence city of Italy, in 1427, about one-fifth of adult women were single.

 In northern Europe, women often married in their mid-twenties.
 However, "singleness was more common, marriage occurred relatively late, and husbands and wives tended to be of roughly similar ages".

 Historians describe this marriage trend in northern Europe as the northwestern European marriage pattern, the trend involving "young, single people work[ing] as laborers or servants for a number of years, saving up money to establish a separate household, and thereby delaying marriage into their early or even mid-twenties".

 Women in southern Europe, specifically the Mediterranean regions of southern France, Italy, Spain, and Portugal, usually married in their teens and early twenties.
 In the Mediterranean regions, the large majority of people married, and wives were often much younger than their husbands.

 The early marriage pattern did not appear only in southern Europe, nor was it even most notable there.
 Among Hungarians, Greeks, Slavs, and Albanians marriage occurred earlier than anywhere west of the Hajnal line.

 If a woman living in southern Europe did not marry in her teens, she was often expected to join a nunnery.